NorfairKing/PAULA-proof-of-concept/README.md

   An setup script is provided:
   install.sh
   Running this will install PAULA and her components.

-  Note: The install script is currently not implemented.

 * Use
   Run PAULA.sh with the following commands: